JuliaVTK/WriteVTK.jl/README.md

 z = -1:0.05:1
 ```

-This specific way of specifying coordinates is compatible with the *image data*
+This specific way of specifying coordinates is compatible with the [image data](@ref Image-data)
-VTK format (.vti files).
+VTK format, which has the `.vti` extension.
 The following creates such a file, with some scalar data attached to each point:

 ```julia